 A buyer’s offer will be factored, among other things, on a realistic market value of the assets and liabilities and the true earning capacity of the business.
-Therefore a seller’s expectations of price need to be in line with market reality.
+Therefore a seller’s expectations of price need to be in line with market reality when selling your business.

 A professional appraisal will tell you what your business is worth now and its most probable selling price (MPSP).
 Getting this valuation done before you plan to sell, identifies what you can do over the next couple of years to make the business worth what you want to get for it.

 Our brokers will advise you on the operational, organizational and financial factors that can move your business up the value chain.
 For instance, the greater value comes when the business is making money without its owner’s involvement in the day-to-day activities.
 If you’re a business owner, make yourself replaceable.
 Put in place people and systems so the business is less dependent on you.

 Be prepared with financial documents that are accurate and up to date.
 Just as important to your planning, you also need to understand the amount you’ll net after adjustments and taxes and the related structuring and tax decisions that can help you put more money in your pocket.